tlabs-data/tablesaw-parquet/WORKING_WITH_REMOTE_FILES.md

 ```

 The current implementation downloads the whole stream on the local file system before reading it.

+__When reading from a stream, the resulting table has an empty name by default.__

 ##### What was tested: